By Bethany Bouw, CPA

 Keep these four tips in mind when it comes time to file your Form 5472:

-- Make sure that your total assets match what is listed as the total assets on the balance sheet.
+- Make sure that your total assets match the total assets on the balance sheet.
 This is especially important if you are preparing the forms via PDFs.

 - Double check that you have accounted for each Form 5472 in answers for lines 1g and 1h.